-In life there are things you can control and things out of your control.
+In life, there are things you can control and things out of your control.
 For example, you can’t control the weather but you can control how you’re going to dress to face that weather.

 You can think of a situation this way: What is there I can control?
 What is out of my control?
 This will help you to distance yourself from situations in which you may feel trapped.

-Same goes for goals you set for yourself.
+Same goes for the goals you set for yourself.
 Focus on the tasks this goal involves.
 You can control how you’re organising your schedule around the task.
 You can monitor your motivation and involvement.
 That’s what resilience is all about.
 On the other hand, what you can’t control, is the outcome.

 If you’re working hard to get promoted.
 Focus on your work aiming at the promotion.
 The final decision is made by other individuals with their own agenda.
 This is not something you can control.
-But at the end you can look back at the work you’ve put together and be proud of your efforts.
+But in the end you can look back at the work you’ve put together and be proud of your efforts.